lush9516/Machine_Learning_Projects/Predicting Conversion Rate/README.md

-# Daily Practice for Coding
+# Predicting for Contersion Rate

 This project is to predict whether a user will convert to active user based on their information using Random Forest achieving an auc score of 0.98.